 Key Stage 4 Curriculum

-The Key Stage 4 curriculum is planned to ensure rigour with a focus on the core skills.
+The Key Stage 4 curriculum model is based on a 25 period timetable split into parallel bands, A and B. Students are placed in a band depending on their selection of option subjects.
+The curriculum is planned to ensure rigour with a focus on the core skills.

-It is anticipated that around 35% of each cohort at will complete the EBACC qualification and the vast majority of the year group will study either History or Geography.
+It is anticipate that around 35% of each cohort will complete the EBACC qualification with all students studying History or Geography.